eduardoamaral-dev/eduardoamaral-dev/README.md

 <h3 align="center">About me:</h3>
 <p>Hi!
-My name is Eduardo Amaral, I am a passionated for creative and solutions design patterns, I work currently as a Full Stack developer (but one day I'll be a Software Architect.</p>
+My name is Eduardo Amaral, I am a passionated for creative solutions design patterns, I work currently as a Full Stack developer (but one day I'll be a Software Architect.</p>

 <h3 align="center">Contact:</h3>